jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/gitweb/index.md

 #Developing with Git in the IBM DevOps Services web IDE

-Last modified: 17 December 2014
+Last modified: 13 January 2015

 If you want to learn more about managing your Git repository, an open source code management system, with the IBM® DevOps Services web IDE, complete this tutorial.
 The tutorial doesn't cover all of the possible Git commands in the DevOps Services web IDE, but you can practice creating a change on a separate branch, testing the change, and adding the change to the master branch.
 If you need help with specific commands, [see the Git reference](/../docs/reference/git).
 If you want to try to work locally by using the command line, [see Work locally with IBM DevOps Services projects and Git source control](../../docs/reference/gitclient).